‘Everything’ wins best picture, is everywhere at Oscars

 “The two guys who asked us to go back to theater aren’t in the theater,” said Kimmel, who added that Cruise without his shirt on in “Top Gun: Maverick” was “L. Ron Hubba Hubba.”

+Blockbuster nominees typically help boost Oscar ratings.
+Neither “Maverick” or “Avatar” — with some $3.7 billion in combined box office — took home much, though.
+“The Way of Water” won for visual effects; “Maverick” took best sound.

 After last year’s Oscars, which had stripped some categories from being handed out in the live telecast, the academy restored all awards to the show and leaned on traditional song and and dance numbers.
 That meant some show-stopping numbers, including the elastic suspenders dance of “Naatu Naatu” from the Telugu action-film sensation “RRR,” an intimate, impassioned performance by Lady Gaga of “Hold My Hand” from “Top Gun: Maverick,” and an Super Bowl follow-up by Rihanna.
-Best song went to “Naatu Naatu.”
+Best song went to “Naatu Naatu ” from “RRR.”

 It also meant a long show.
 “This kind of makes you miss the slapping a little bit, right?”
-Kimmel said mid-show.
+Kimmel said midway.

-The night’s first award went to “Guillermo del Toro’s Pinocchio” for best animated film.
-That handed Netflix its first Oscar in the category.

 After last year’s slap, the academy created a crisis management team to better respond to surprises.
 Neither Rock, who recently made his most forceful statement about the incident in a live special, nor Smith, who was banned by the academy for 10 years, attended.

-The Academy Awards is attempting to recapture some of its old luster.
-One thing working in its favor: This year’s best picture field was stacked with blockbusters.
-Ratings usually go up when the nominees are more popular, which certainly goes for “Top Gun: Maverick” and “Avatar: The Way of Water.”

-Neither won much, though.
-“The Way of Water,” with more than $2.28 billion in box office, won for best visual effects.
-The “Top Gun” sequel ($1.49 billion), took best sound.

 Last year, Apple TV’s “CODA” became the first streaming movie to win best picture.
 But this year, nine of the 10 best picture nominees were theatrical releases.
 After the movie business cratered during the pandemic, moviegoing recovered to about 67% of pre-pandemic levels.
-But it was an up and down year, full of smash hits and anxiety-inducing lulls in theaters.
+But it was an up and down year, with smash hits and anxiety-inducing lulls.

 This year, ticket sales have been strong thanks to releases like “Creed III” and “Cocaine Bear” — which made not one but two cameos at Sunday’s show.
-But there remain storm clouds on the horizon.
-The Writers Guild and the major studios are set to begin contract negotiations March 20, a looming battle that has much of the industry girding for the possibility of a work stoppage throughout film and television.
+Meanwhile, the Writers Guild and the major studios are set to begin contract negotiations March 20, a looming battle that has much of the industry girding for a possible work stoppage.